 While a number of male artists, including Kaws and Neo Rauch, were in town for market exposure, many galleries seemed to get the memo about female representation.
 Gender inequality has come increasingly under the spotlight in the wake of the #metoo movement.
 Sprüth Magers brought an all-female Eau de Cologne exhibition to a pop-up space in Hong Kong’s H Queen’s with works by eight female artists, most of whom have been with the gallery since its inception.
 This third iteration of Eau de Cologne, which originally took place as a series of exhibitions and publications in Germany between 1985 and 1989, featured some of the most outspoken female artists of the time, including Barbara Kruger, Jenny Holzer and Cindy Sherman.
 Tai Kwun Contemporary staged The Violence of Gender: Performing Society, curated by Susanne Pfeffer, a radical and timely group exhibition with works by 11 international artists–– including Pamela Rosenkranz, Anne Imhof, Wong Ping and Marianna Simnett–– examining the construction of gender in society.

-Coinciding with the Louise Bourgeois solo exhibition The Eternal Thread at Beijing’s Song Museum, the multinational Hauser and Wirth presented a solo exhibition of the artist’s red gouache on paper flower paintings and small sculptures in their H Queens exhibition space.
-It sold out of its Bourgeois product.
+Coinciding with the Louise Bourgeois solo exhibition The Eternal Thread at Beijing’s Song Museum, the multinational Hauser and Wirth presented a solo exhibition of the artist’s red gouache on paper flower paintings, several small sculptures, and a surprisingly uninspired hologram print in their H Queens exhibition space.
+It sold out.
 This was no place for window shoppers.
 I managed to see it out of the corner of my eye before being stopped by a frosty gallerina who gruffly demanded what I wanted before pointing me to the lift door.
 I disobliged.
 It was a gallery cliché that seemed lifted out of Velvet Buzzsaw.
 Or a Hong Kong luxury brand shop.

 Also in H Queens, Pace Gallery presented a series of large-scale and mainly monochromatic luminous and scintillating paintings from 1970’s Light and Space artist, Mary Corse.
 Painted with microsphere-embedded paint the works are playfully interactive, radiating light and casting shadows as you move around them.
 Historically overlooked in favour of her male counterparts, the California-based artist has finally gotten the recognition so long overdue.
 Last year the artist was the subject of a career-spanning exhibition, A Survey in Light at the Whitney Museum, which will open at LACMA later this year.